fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-login-buttons.md

 {{/if}}
 ```

-4. Click “Save File.”
+4. Click "Save File."

-   > Note: The page might say “Save & apply file” instead of “Save File.”
-If that is the case, click “Save & apply file.”
+   > Note: The page might say "Save & apply file" instead of "Save File."
+If that is the case, click "Save & apply file."

 5. Go to the Login page on your online store and make sure that the Fast Login button, which appears there now, looks good to you.
 (You may have to refresh the page a few times before the Fast Login button appears.)
    <img alt="login page" src="./images/image27.png"/>